-Policies in excess of Guaranty Association coverage limits will be covered up to those limits.
-Those policyholders who are owed obligations in excess of Guaranty Association coverage limits will have a pro-rata claim for the remaining policy obligations up to policy limits, against whatever assets CBL can marshal in liquidation or recover through litigation and MOU implementation, after all expenses of administering the liquidation are paid.
+Policies of CBL in excess of Guaranty Association coverage limits are now covered up to those limits.
+Those policyholders who are owed obligations in excess of Guaranty Association coverage limits will have a prorata claim for the remaining policy obligations up to policy limits, as allowed in liquidation, against whatever assets CBL can marshal in liquidation or recover through litigation and MOU implementation, after all expenses of administering the liquidation are paid.
 Liquidation guarantees that 100% of policy liabilities, and of certain other liabilities, must be paid before any general creditor claims can be paid.
 Liquidation also stays litigation against CBL, which reduces costs.
-CBL will still have the rights and powers in liquidation to seek recovery from persons and entities that owe CBL money.
-Any such recoveries will increase potential payouts to the policyholders with policies in excess of Guaranty Association coverage limits, will help pay back Guaranty Associations for their expenditures on behalf of CBL policyholders, and will save state taxpayer funds. \(^1\)
+CBL has the rights and powers in liquidation to seek recovery from persons and entities that owe CBL money.
+Any such recoveries will increase potential payouts to the policyholders with policies in excess of Guaranty Association coverage limits, will help pay back Guaranty Associations for their expenditures on behalf of CBL policyholders, and will save state taxpayer funds.1

-When Guaranty Associations are triggered upon issuance of a final liquidation order and a finding of insolvency, they provide administration, continue coverage, pay claims, collect premiums, and are entitled to reinsurance, under certain circumstances and subject to their enabling acts.
+Now that Guaranty Associations have been triggered by a final liquidation order and a finding of insolvency, they will provide administration, continue coverage, pay claims, collect premiums, and are entitled to reinsurance, under certain circumstances and subject to their enabling acts.
 See N.C.
 Gen. Stat. §§ 58-62-36(d), 58-62-36(l), and 58-62-36(u).
-This will reduce CBL's administrative expenses.
+The Liquidator will continue to provide administration of account values that are in excess of Guaranty Association coverage limits.